Governed Capability Evolution: Lifecycle-Time Compatibility Checking and Rollback for AI-Component-Based Systems, with Embodied Agents as Case Study: Results

 \subsection{Ablation of the Upgrade Governance Pipeline}

 We further perform an ablation study to isolate the contribution of each stage in the governed upgrade pipeline.
-Unlike the component ablation in prior runtime-governance work~\cite{harnessing}, which studies execution-time governance modules (admission, policy guard, watcher, recovery, human override), our ablation targets lifecycle-level upgrade controls, including sandbox evaluation, shadow deployment, online monitoring, rollback, and recovery-aware admission.
+Unlike the component ablation in prior runtime-governance work~\citep{harnessing}, which studies execution-time governance modules (admission, policy guard, watcher, recovery, human override), our ablation targets the upgrade-lifecycle controls themselves: sandbox evaluation, shadow deployment, online monitoring, rollback, and admission with recovery checks.

 This distinction is motivated by two observations from earlier papers in this series.
-First, runtime-governance ablation~\cite{harnessing} showed that different execution-time governance components contribute in distinct ways: removing execution watching eliminates runtime violation detection, while removing structured recovery sharply degrades rollback success.
-Second, capability-evolution results~\cite{identity} showed that capability improvement alone is insufficient unless runtime constraints remain active during deployment.
+First, runtime-governance ablation~\citep{harnessing} showed that different execution-time governance components contribute in distinct ways: removing execution watching eliminates runtime violation detection, while removing structured recovery sharply degrades rollback success.
+Second, capability-evolution results~\citep{identity} showed that capability improvement alone is insufficient unless runtime constraints remain active during deployment.
 The present ablation extends these observations from execution-time governance to upgrade-time governance: which lifecycle stages in the upgrade pipeline are responsible for preventing unsafe admission, detecting regression, and preserving rollback-ready deployment?